How long should a CV be? Will one page be too short? What about two or three pages — too long?

 Although you should do this sparingly, adding white space can make individual achievements and experiences stand out to employers.

-Use up to 1.5 line spacing and 2.5cm margins to spread out the content of your CV.
-Formatting your CV in this way will make spread out you experience more, but the page won’t look sparse and unprofessional.
-Also make sure that your CV font is an appropriate size — it shouldn’t be bigger than 12 point.
+Use up to 1.5 line spacing and 2.5 cm margins to spread out the content of your CV.
+Formatting your CV in this way will spread out your experience more, but the page won’t look sparse and unprofessional.
+Also, make sure that your CV font is an appropriate size — it shouldn’t be bigger than 12 points.

 Separating your skills by category will highlight relevant aspects of your professional profile, while also using more space on your CV.
 How you should separate your skills depends on the job you’re applying for.

-For example, if you were applying for a job at a translation agency, you could split your skills section into a key skills section and a languages section.
-Or, if writing a CV for a cyber security job, you could create an IT skills and transferable skills section:
+For example, if you were writing a CV for a cyber security job, you could create IT skills and transferable skills sections:

 IT Skills